milanbalazs/ContSysSim/src/container_simulation/cli/README.md

 ---

 ### 2. **Data Center**
-Defines the data center, including its Virtual Machines (Nodes) and their associated Containers.
+Defines the data center, including its Nodes and their associated Containers.

 #### Example: